jackphen/ED_notes/README.md

 Be aware that if you use particular commands you have to add the proper library in ED.tex

+Please respect the varoius branches do not work on the master branch

 This document purpose is to help the study of good students not for cheating purpouses so please respect this aim.

 Enjoy.